Le Petit Theatre du Vieux Carre

+History

+Early history

 Le Petit was founded in 1916, when a group of amateur theatre-lovers began putting on plays in the drawing room of one of the members.

 The audiences of the Drawing Room Players grew, and the founders rented space on the second floor of 503 St. Ann in the lower Pontalba Buildings, for $17.50 per month.
 Irish playwright Lord Dunsany, visiting the city, formally launched the new playhouse.

 In 1922, the theatre bought the property for its present location at the corner of St. Peter and Chartres Streets.
 Three small shed-like buildings facing St. Peter Street were removed and the present theatre building was constructed in 1922.
-The structure incorporated a 1790s colonial building on the corner, which was renovated and helped inspire the style of the rest of the structure.
 Architect Richard Koch designed the theatre in authentic Spanish Colonial style.

-The building complex holds a professionally equipped theater.
-The corner building, reconstructed in 1963, originally held reception rooms, offices, dressing rooms, and a smaller theater.
+The structure incorporated a 1790s colonial building on the corner, which was renovated and helped inspire the style of the rest of the structure; this building, reconstructed in 1963, originally held reception rooms, offices, dressing rooms, and a smaller theatre.